Azure/data-api-builder/docs/local-authentication.md

 # Local Authentication

-When developing a solution using Data API Builder locally, or when running Data API Builder on-premises, you will need to test the configured authentication and authorization options by simulating a request with a specific role or claim.
+When developing a solution using Data API builder locally, or when running Data API builder on-premises, you will need to test the configured authentication and authorization options by simulating a request with a specific role or claim.

 To simulate an authenticated request without configuring an authentication provider (like Azure AD, for example), you can utilize either the `Simulator` or `StaticWebApps` authentication providers:

 ## Use the `Simulator` provider

-`Simulator` is a configurable authentication provider which instructs the Data API Builder engine to treat all requests as authenticated.
+`Simulator` is a configurable authentication provider which instructs the Data API builder engine to treat all requests as authenticated.

 - At a minimum, all requests will be evaluated in the context of the system role `Authenticated`.
 - If desired, the request will be evaluated in the context of any role denoted in the `X-MS-API-ROLE` Http header.